Testing approach for Azure landing zones

-Using a single Azure AD tenant
+Using a single Microsoft Entra tenant

 - Privileged users that must maintain access and sign in to separate tenants to perform testing might make changes to the production environment accidentally, instead of making changes to the canary environment and vice versa.